-As a result of the Company's ongoing drilling success, demonstrating particularly important technical developments and growth in the Southwest and J Zones, the mineral resource estimate is now targeted for completion in the first half of 2022, in conjunction with the Pre-Feasibility Study.
-The impact of recent results on the overall future mine could be significant, and the updated timeline will allow for the inclusion of the upcoming few months of drill data as the size and extent of these ore bodies are defined.
-A minimum of 20,000 additional metres of drilling is planned to be completed on the Southwest Zone to test the extent of the gold zone with the goal of bringing the level of confidence to pre-feasibility quality.
+As a result of the Company's ongoing drilling success, demonstrating particularly important technical developments and growth in the Southwest and J Zones, the mineral resource estimate is targeted for completion in July 2022, in conjunction with the Pre-Feasibility Study, and is being prepared by G Mining Services Inc. In March 2022, the Company reached the cut-off for drilling to be included in the updated mineral resource and PFS ensuring it will meet the delivery timeline.
+The impact of recent results on the overall future mine could be significant, and the updated timeline allowed for the inclusion of the recent drill data as the size and extent of these ore bodies are defined.